 Tips on professional behaviour

 Unilever has used this format of assessment centre for a reason.
-The recruiters want to see you in action so they can easily assess how you might perform on the job if they offer you a position and how you behave in a professional environment.
+The recruiters want to see how you might perform on the job if they offer you a position and how you behave in a professional environment.
 The emphasis on meetings suggests that they are interested in how you work with others and how you can contribute to a group in order to identify solutions to problems or to progress matters.

 Dress for the office.
-Treat Unilever’s discovery centre like you would an interview.
-It’s probably best to go for office dress but make sure you’re comfortable in what you wear.
+Treat Unilever’s virtual discovery centre like you would a face-to-face interview.
+Even though you may just be joining a video call, it’s probably best to go for office dress.
+Make sure, however, you’re comfortable in what you wear.
 If you’re still not sure, our article on dressing to impress at graduate interviews can help.

 Be proactive in meetings.
-Take a notebook in but don’t be seen to be doodling.
-You want to show you’re paying attention.
+Be sure to make notes, but be careful that you're not just scribbling away all the time.
+You want to show you’re paying attention: look at the camera so it looks like you're making 'eye contact'.
 You could even volunteer to take notes.
 And be sure to speak up.
 A good way to do this is to follow on from somebody’s idea with ‘That’s a good idea Tom.
 We could advance that by…’.
 You could also speak up to summarise what has been decided so far.

 Respond to constructive criticism positively.
 If you are given constructive feedback in your line management meeting or if someone dismisses your point in one of the meetings, ensure you don’t come across as angry or defensive.
 Instead, show that you are considering their points and accept them if they have merit; if they don’t, make your point unemotionally.